input-output-hk/marlowe-doc/docs/development/dsl.md

 ## Embedded DSL

-Marlowe is an *embedded* DSL, hosted in the [Haskell](https://www.haskell.org) programming language.
+Marlowe is an *embedded* DSL, hosted in both [JavaScript](https://www.javascript.com/) and [Haskell](https://www.haskell.org/), offering you a choice of editors depending on your preference and skillset.

+Javascript offers flexibility and speed of use with a thriving ecosystem, while Haskell is a functional programming language with its own established ecosystem and solid testing framework.

-While it is possible to use "pure" Marlowe if we wish, being embedded in a general-purpose language allows contract writers to selectively exploit features of Haskell in writing Marlowe contracts, making them easier to read and re-use.
+While it is possible to use "pure" Marlowe if you wish, being embedded in a general-purpose language allows contract writers to selectively exploit features of JavaScript or Haskell in writing Marlowe contracts, making them easier to read and re-use.
-In fact, Marlowe is not tied to Haskell, and we have also developed a JavaScript environment for Marlowe.
-The Marlowe Playground, the online tool to help you build Marlowe contracts, supports both Haskell and JavaScript, as well as a visual way of writing Marlowe using Blockly.

 ## Putting Marlowe in perspective -- general purpose programming languages vs. DSL